 Onondaga County Jurisdiction has been awarded federal funds made available through the Department of Homeland Security (DHS)/Federal Emergency Management Agency (FEMA) under the Emergency Food and Shelter (EFSP) National Board Program.

-For Phase 37 and under the CARES Act, the Onondaga County Jurisdiction has been chosen to receive $178,359 and $254,289 respectively to supplement emergency food and shelter programs in the county.
-The selection was made by a National Board that is chaired by FEMA and consists of representatives from American Red Cross; Catholic Charities, USA; National Council of the Churches of Christ in the USA; The Jewish Federations of North America; The Salvation Army; and, United Way Worldwide.
+For Phase 39 and ARPA-R, the Onondaga County Jurisdiction has been chosen to receive $177,043 and $547,198, respectively, to supplement emergency food and shelter programs in the county.
+The selection was made by a National Board that is chaired by FEMA and consists of representatives from the American Red Cross; Catholic Charities, USA; National Council of the Churches of Christ in the USA; The Jewish Federations of North America; The Salvation Army; and, United Way Worldwide.
 The Local Board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.

 The Onondaga County Jurisdiction is managed by a Local Board of representatives from city and county governments and local entities.
 The Local Board determines how the awarded funds are to be distributed in Onondaga County and recommends agencies to receive these funds and any additional funds available under this phase of the program.

 Under the terms of the grant from the National Board, local agencies chosen to receive funds must: be private voluntary non-profits or units of government; be eligible to receive Federal funds; have an accounting system; practice nondiscrimination; have demonstrated the capacity to deliver emergency food and/or shelter programs; and, if they are a private voluntary organization, they must have a voluntary board.
 Qualifying agencies are urged to apply.